 We’re breaking down the Bump and Run chart pattern into several steps.
 The first step is to identify an uptrend and then an acceleration of that uptrend.
 These two components of a trend constitute the first part of the Bump and Run Reversal.

-Step #2: Draw the lead-in trendline that connects the lows during the first stage of the trend and draw a second trendline connecting the lows during the uptrend acceleration stage
+Step #2: Draw the lead-in trendline that connects the lows during the first stage of the trend and draws a second trendline connecting the lows during the uptrend acceleration stage

 The way you draw the trendline can be a subjective matter because there are several ways to do it and neither of them is better than the other.
 Ultimately, it all comes down to your experience and understanding of the price action.